bifravst/bifravst/docs/aws/Uninstalling.rst

     node cli purge-cas

     # Delete the Bifravst Stack
-    # Note this can take around 20 minutes, especially the CloudFormation
+    # Note that the action can take around 20 minutes
-    # distributions take a long time to delete
+    # The CloudFormation distributions especially take a long time to get deleted
     npx cdk destroy '*'

     # Delete the Source Code Stack